lifox1/staticwebappstarter-1/README.md

   vi.
 Under Select scopes, select the checkbox for workflow vii.
 Add your own description viii.
 Select Generate token ix.
-Copy your newly generated token *Note be sure to save this token for completing pipeline setup, else this token will need to be regenerated
+Copy your newly generated token
+ **Note**:* be sure to save this token for completing pipeline setup, else this token will need to be regenerated
   v.
 Paste your newly generated token in the repositoryToken filed vi.
 Under Select scopes, select the checkbox for workflow